 Real estate on the first page or even the first couple positions in search engine results will become more crucial and more competitive than ever.
 Extended meta descriptions, in combination with many SERP features such as knowledge graphs, rich snippets, related questions or images and video showing in first page results will give SEOs a unique challenge in 2018.
 For those who have already reached the first page, prioritizing high-traffic landing pages and keywords will be helpful to gain even more high ranking real estate.
 For those who haven’t reached the first page, continuing to optimize for a variety of SERP features can give businesses a unique opportunity to be seen.

 by Moosa Hemani, SEO Specialist

 Content is already important, but I think in 2018, websites that update content every once in a while will see a drop in their organic visibility.
-Websites, in order to be relevant, need content on a constant basis and need to be seasonal friendly.
+In order to be relevant, websites need content on a constant basis and need to be seasonal friendly.
 Like for eCommerce websites, having Black Friday and Cyber Monday related content around September and October and Christmas content around November and December will make them more relevant for users.
-Then, they will not only rank for seasonal keywords, but also see an improvement in other money-making keywords they are trying to rank for.
+Then, they will not only rank for seasonal keyword, but also see an improvement in other money-making keywords they are trying to rank for.

 UX and SEO and More Focus on Local SEO

 Search engines are paying more attention to user experience, therefore UX and SEO will need to work together more closely and focus on not only driving traffic to the website, but also engaging customers once they have reached the website.

 There will also be an increasing importance of local SEO as users are using more “near me” and question-type searches in Google such as “Best sushi restaurant in Dallas?”
 This will slightly change how we perform keyword research and write content.